YOUR BEST DEFENSE IS A CALL AWAY Sex Crimes

 Suffice it to say, over the years, our experience has saved accused clients from being imprisoned and helped restore their reputations.
 No matter how bad the case looks on paper, we will use our legal expertise to come up with a defense and trial strategy for your case with the goal of obtaining the best practical outcome.

-Indiana Penalties for Sex Crimes
+Indiana Penalties For Sex Crimes

 The type of penalty that an individual can receive for a sex crime conviction depends on the crime itself and whether there are aggravating circumstances connected with the crime.
 Many penalties can include a combination of prison time, fines, probation, and placement on the state’s sex offender registry.
 Indiana assigns a range of possible punishments depending on the level of the offense.
 Many sex crimes are felony-level offenses.